 Katherine Jones, our orchard coordinator

-What we look forward to: summer pears and apples.
+What we look forward to: summer pears, apples and peaches.